mikearoworade/SE_projects/Devops/README.md

+# DevOps
+This focuses on Developing and Operations
-# Bash Scripting
+- Bash Scripting
-This is to demonstrate bash scripting
+- Networking
+- Regular Expression
+- Networking
+- API
+- Continuous Integration and Continuous Development